 Pep Guardiola's side made light work of Burton Albion in the last four and they remain on course to defend their title and lift their first trophy of the 2018-19 season.

-Ahead of the next round of fixtures, Goal has your complete guide, including what teams are participating, as well as draw dates, game schedules and results.
+With the tournament gearing up for a finale, Goal has your complete guide, including what teams are participating, game schedules and results.